maryamiftikhar12/P4T-ONOS-based-P4-Testbed/README.md

 * Wireshark (optional)

 We build our SDN experimental setup and application development stack by combining free and open-source components.
 Our main computing resource was a Huawei server outfitted with a powerful Xeon processor.
 We used 32 GB of RAM at our disposal to execute memory-intensive operations and allocated to two virtual machines (VMs) developed for our testing.
 The Mininet and BMv2 components were hosted in a single VM1 with 16 GB of RAM.
 The VM2 was given 10 GB of RAM and was used to install ONOS instances.
 The server included SAS storage with a 2TB storage capacity for data storage.
 We also assigned a 200 GB virtual hard disk drive (VHDD) for specialized storage and virtualization requirements.
 To develop and administer our network emulations, we used Mininet version 2.3.1.
 The Linux distribution we used was Ubuntu 20.04.5.
-As our major computing resource, we used an Intel(R) Xeon(R) Silver 4210 CPU, equipping the system with 6 virtual CPUs (vCPUs) to efficiently spread processing workloads.Our virtualization infrastructure was built on VMware ESXi version 7.0 U2, a solid platform that provided us with advanced virtualization capabilities, boosting the efficiency of our tests even further.
+As our major computing resource, we used an Intel(R) Xeon(R) Silver 4210 CPU, equipping the system with 6 virtual CPUs (vCPUs) to efficiently spread processing workloads.
+Our virtualization infrastructure was built on VMware ESXi version 7.0 U2, a solid platform that provided us with advanced virtualization capabilities, boosting the efficiency of our tests even further.
 This extensive experimental setup gave us the computational capacity and resources we needed to conduct our research efficiently.

 ## Get this repo or pull latest changes